react-genova/workshops/README.md

 ## Technologies

-Workshops slides, client and server applications are coded:
+Workshops slides, client and server applications are coded with:
 * React.js
 * TDD approach for model using Jest and Enzyme
 * DDD approach for UI using Styleguidist